tdavislab/SAEExploration/README.md

 # SAE Semantic Explorer

 A visualization tool for exploring SAE (Sparse Autoencoder) features using UMAP and ball mapper.
-This work has been published at Mechanistic Interpretability Workshop at NeurIPS 2025.
+**Paper:** *Visual Exploration of Feature Relationships in Sparse Autoencoders with Curated Concepts* — published at the [Mechanistic Interpretability Workshop at NeurIPS 2025](https://mechinterpworkshop.com/).
 **The video demo is save under this repo called `SAE-Explorer-demo.mp4`.**

 ## Data